rshacham/rshacham/README.md

 Developer from Jerusalem

-- Computer science student at the **Hebrew University of Jerusalem**.
+- 🌱 Computer science student at the **Hebrew University of Jerusalem**.
 Video Games developing minor at **Bezalel Academy of Arts and Design**.

+- 📫 Feel free to contact me at shacham222222@gmail.com

 <!--
 **rshacham/rshacham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.